 No hold-ups – container released immediately upon arrival.

-Case 2: Importing electronic components from China
+Case 2: Import of electronic components from China

 - EDI integration between the company’s ERP and DELTA IE,